fernandosanchezmunoz/simple-web/README.md

 ```

 # Which image is based on?
-The image is based on python:2.7
+The image is based on yeasy/simple-web, which is based on python:2.7

 # What has been changed?
 Add the index.py code.
+Modify it to have the server listen on port number $PORT0 if that environment variable is defined.
+This is useful for automatic port assignment with Marathon.

 # Supported Docker versions